Afiq0412/Afiq0412/README.md

 * ✉️  You can contact me at [afiq041204@gmail.com](mailto:afiq041204@gmail.com)
 * 🧠  I'm learning Technology Information and System
 * 🤝  I'm open to collaborating on Project
-* ⚡  I am a quiet person and not shy person.

 EDUCATION🎓
 -------------